Posts for tag: dry or cracked heels

 Heel pain is very common in people with flat feet.
 And in the winter when we're not as active, calf muscles can tighten up.
 As soon as we hit the slopes or do some snowshoeing we're pulling on those tight calves which in turn can activate our heel pain.

-Make sure you get yourself in shape before you go to Stevens Pass and that includes doing proper stretches to get your calves loosened up.
+Get yourself loosened up before you start your activities.
+Try doing some dynamic warm-ups.
 Tight calves are one of the key factors in developing plantar fasciitis.

 Weight gain can cause your arches to fall, making plantar fasciitis more likely.
 Check your shoe size so you can make sure you're wearing shoes or ski boots that fit.

 Make an appointment with a Seattle podiatrist to get your feet checked.
 Shoe inserts or orthotics can correct your faulty foot mechanics.

 Winter sports enthusiasts put themselves at greater risk for ankle, foot and toe fractures.
 The rest of us can slip on slick sidewalks and stairways.
 Some hacks to help prevent falls are:

 Keep your body physically fit for your favorite outdoor sport.
 Your body needs to be able to handle the twists and turns that are inevitable for skiers and snowboarders.

 Wear the right footgear for the sport you love and make sure they fit properly.
 Also, wear low heels and shoes that will give you some traction.

 Many people love to train on Seattle's staircases.
 Make sure the steps aren't icy.